“Artemis.” I touched her arm enough to stop her ascent, but not to alarm her. “Talk to me. Are you ok?”

 “Absolutely.
 This is my home now, and you are in no condition to face him alone.
 Come back and let’s talk more, okay?”
 She nodded in response and headed back to the stairs.
 I watched her go up, favoring her abdomen, and wondered what she wasn’t telling me.
 A lump formed in my throat as I watched my friend leave, and I began to realize I felt something awaken in me I thought was beyond me at this point.
 I shook it off as all that had been happening and the length of time I had known the goddess.

 I wasn’t sure how long she would be gone, and I didn’t want her to try to head out alone, so I went to the lobby and grabbed a couple of cups of coffee from Dark Sparks, one of the few places still open and relatively unscathed by Hera’s outburst.
 I looked around at the lobby and the team of mortals running to and fro, hard at work on the repairs for the home of the gods.
 One reason I loved these creatures was how hard most of them work.
 Day after day, they got up and put their best foot forward to do it all again.
-I thought about the mortals that harmed one another and felt the darkness rising in me, but then, in the back of mind there was a little light.
+I thought about the mortals that harmed one another and felt the darkness rising in me, but then, in the back of my mind, there was a little light.
 Artemis.
 She worked so hard, like these people, to be a light for the mortals that had been so resilient against such abuse and hurt.
 Yes, Artemis would be ok, but she needed time to heal.
 The lump returned to my throat as I thought of her again.
 I’d better head back, I don’t want her to think I left her, not now.

 I chose the stairs again, as the thought of the rickety elevator was unnerving.
-Plus I didn’t want to risk missing Artemis.
+Plus, I didn’t want to risk missing Artemis.
 Why was she using the stairs?
 I wondered and told myself to ask her when we spoke later.
 I arrived at my floor with burning calves and entered my lab.
 I shook my head as I walked in, taking in the carnage again.
 To the left of the stairwell and elevator was my office and the breakroom I had built for my employees.
 There had been several rows of lab tables with boxes of beakers and supplies, but they were now littered with debris and shattered glass.
 This was going to take a bit of cleaning, but it was not a total loss.
 I set the coffees down on my desk and found some cleaning supplies in the partially-stocked breakroom.
 I wiped down the desk and cleaned off my couch so we had somewhere to sit.
 I was just about to head to the breakroom when I heard the heavy stairwell door open.
 “In here,” I called so she knew where I was.

 “Moonbeam?” she called.